 \subsection{Axiomatization of physics}

 After the Galilean revolution, physics became an experimental science.
-Now, with quantionic advances in unifying quantum mechanics and relativity, here is the boldest speculation of all: what if nature enjoys uniqueness in the sense that four dimensional space time, general relativity, and quantum mechanics are mandatory consequences of a hypothetical theory of everything?
-What if all physics can be derived mathematically without the need for experiments in a post Galilean era$^{5}$?
+Now, with quantionic advances in unifying quantum mechanics and relativity, here is a bold speculation: what if nature enjoys uniqueness in the sense that four dimensional space time, general relativity, and quantum mechanics are mandatory consequences of a hypothetical theory of everything?
+What if all physics can be derived mathematically without the need for experiments in a post Galilean era?
 Since G\"{o}del's famous incompleteness theorem\cite{GodelTh}, we know that mathematics is infinite.
 But how about physics?
 Is physics axiomatizable?
 This is not a new question.
 It was first proposed in 1900 by David Hilbert as problem six of his famous twenty three problems that should define the next century of mathematics \cite{Hilbert1}.
 If problem six is solvable, uniqueness results are critical.
-So far, the author is aware of the following uniqueness results of various strengts: quantions, time, orthogonal groups, and Hilbert space.

 When considering this problem, one should consider axioms that are not mere technical postulates, like for example the definition of Hilbert space, but principles that will separate the Platonic world of abstract mathematics from the real physical world.
 One such postulate is the composability principle discussed above.